CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 By default the prepared function will always be named TT_Translate().
 If you are dealing with many tranlation tables at the same time, you might want to prepare a translation function for each of them.
 You can do this by adding a suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '_02') will prepare the TT_Translate_02() function).
 You would normally provide a different suffix for each of your translation tables.

 If your source table is very big, we suggest developing and testing your translation table on a random sample of the source table to speed up the create, edit, test, generate process.
-You should also enable logging as described in the following section.

 # How to control errors, warnings and logging?

 Two types of error can stop the engine during a translation process:

-**1) Translation table syntax errors -** Any syntax error in the translation table will make the engine to stop at the very beginning of a translation process with a meaningful error message.
+**1) Translation table syntax errors -** Any syntax error in the translation table will make the engine stop at the very beginning of a translation process with a meaningful error message.
 This could be due to the translation table refering a non-existing helper function, specifying an incorrect number of parameters, refering to a non-existing source value, passing a badly formed parameter (e.g. '1a' as integer) or using a helper function returning a type different than what is specified as the 'target_attribute_type'.
 It is up to the writer of the translation table to avoid and fix these errors.

-**2) Helper function errors -**  The second case is usually due to source value that cannot be or are badly handled by the specified translation helper function (e.g. a NULL value).
+**2) Helper function errors -**  The second case is usually due to source value that cannot be handled by the specified translation helper function (e.g. a NULL value).
 It might happen at any moment during the translation, even after hours.
 This is why you can control if the engine should stop or not with the "stopOnTranslationError" TT_Translate() parameter.
-If "stopOnTranslationError" is set to FALSE (default behavior), the engine will log these errors every time it encounters one instead of stopping.
+If "stopOnTranslationError" is set to FALSE (default behavior), the engine will return the generic translation error code (TRANSLATION_ERROR or -3333).
 These errors can often be avoided by catching them with a proper validation rule (e.g. notNull()).

-**Invalidation warnings -** Invalidation warnings happen when a source value gets invalidated by a validation rule.
+**Invalidation warnings -** Invalidation warnings happen when a source value gets invalidated by a validation rule (i.e. a validation rule returns FALSE).
 You can control if they should stop the engine with the "stopOnInvalidSource" TT_Translate() parameter.
-If "stopOnInvalidSource" is set to FALSE (default behavior), the engine will log these warnings in the log table instead of stopping.
-You can therefore translate a source table in its entirety (which can takes hours or days) without errors and get a final report of invalidated values only at the end of the whole process.
-You can then fix the source table or the translation table accordingly and restart the translation process.
+If "stopOnInvalidSource" is set to FALSE (default behavior), the engine will return the designated error code and continue translating.
+The user would then need to review any error codes after the translation ends, fix the source table or the translation table accordingly, and restart the translation process.

 You can also add 'STOP' directly in the translation table helper functions in order to implement a faster "write, test, fix, retest" cycle.